 Make it your own

-At the end of the day we are all unique as is what clothes make us look and feel our best.
-I say, take all these rules with a pinch of salt and make it work for you.
+At the end of the day we are all unique as is the clothes make us look and feel our best.
+I say, take all these rules with a pinch of salt and make them work for you.